arpanlaha/react-boilerplate/README.md

 While still a work in progress, this boilerplate intends to demonstrate use cases for all of its functionality, and aims to maximize its scores using [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/).

-Additionally, this boilerplate is usable with [Now 2.0](https://zeit.co/now) with zero additional configuration, and comes with a `config.yml` file for running audit, format, lint, and typecheck scripts on [CircleCI](https://circleci.com/).
+Additionally, this boilerplate is usable with [Now 2.0](https://zeit.co/now) with zero additional configuration, and comes with a `config.yml` file for running audit, format, lint, typecheck, and build scripts on [CircleCI](https://circleci.com/).

 ## TypeScript